morningconsult/docker-credential-vault-login/README.md

 ### Token Authentication

 You may also manually provide a Vault client token to bypass authentication altogether.
-To do so, you must use `token` authentication method in your configuration file.
-You can provide the token in the `auto_auth.method.config.token` field of the configuration file or by setting the token with the `VAULT_TOKEN` environment variable.
+To do so, you must use `token` authentication method in your configuration file and provide the token in the `auto_auth.method.config.token` field of the configuration file or by setting the token with the `VAULT_TOKEN` environment variable.
 See the examples below.

 #### Example 1: Token set in configuration file